yallasrikanth18/javascript-questions/README.md

 Questions with enough activity will be added to a Frequently Asked Questions in this document.

 FAQ answers are curated by JavaScript experts rather than voted on by the community.
-We know it's not democratic, but sometimes group think and herd mentality produce poor solutions.
+The experts will take community opinion into consideration while selecting an answer, but sometimes the right answer is not the same as the popular answer.